 Read our founder’s letter and learn more about our shift.

 In my work with INDEED, the innovation company I founded ten years ago, I tried to live up to the spirit of pragmatic idealism that my upbringing had impressed on me.
-A few years ago, I got rid of all hierarchies and job titles, in an effort to squash unhelpful power dynamics and organize work around expertise and passions.
+A few years ago, I got rid of all hierarchies and job titles, to squash unhelpful power dynamics and organize work around expertise and passions.
 In addition to client project teams, we established communities of practice inviting all of our employees to weigh in on the “meta-issues” concerning our firm: its mission, values, domains of expertise, commitments, culture, and future vision.

-But while I believe we took an innovative approach to redesigning how we work and run our company, I have increasingly felt that the broader system we are part of is broken at the core.
+But while I believe we took an innovative approach to redesign how we work and run our company, I have increasingly felt that the broader system we are part of is broken at the core.

 We are at a tipping point: an ecological, an economic, a social tipping point.
-The chase for the next big thing, next better thing, all in the spirit of relentless growth, is no longer sustainable.
+The chase for the next big thing, the next better thing, all in the spirit of relentless growth, is no longer sustainable.
 And innovation is not only part of the problem, it’s the heart of the problem.

-Amidst all the fancy disruptions that we innovators are typically so keen on, the COVID-19 crisis turned out to be the only true disruption—disrupting everything, including some of my long-held beliefs, and humbling me in the process.
-The pandemic suddenly forced me to ask the tough, the essential questions: what matters?
+Amidst all the fancy disruptions that we innovators are typically so keen on, the COVID-19 crisis turned out to be the only true disruption—disrupting everything, including some of my long-held beliefs and humbling me in the process.
+The pandemic suddenly forced me to ask the tough, essential questions: what matters?
 What do we ascribe value to?
 Who am I?
 Who do I want to be?
 What do I want to leave behind?
 The pandemic has been the mirror that doesn’t lie.

 Before the crisis, I was convinced that if only we created consumer products based on human desires and needs, benefitting and fueling a growing wave of individualism and freedom, we would do our job well.
 Likewise, for enterprise clients, I assumed efficiency was the name of the game, so we helped clients, for years, to optimize their systems and processes.
-But then the pandemic showed us that resilience beats efficiency, that in fact, a myopic focus on efficiency can undercut the long-term vitality of organizations, and be detrimental to the wellbeing of the people served by them.
+But then the pandemic showed us that resilience beats the efficiency, that in fact, a myopic focus on efficiency can undercut the long-term vitality of organizations, and be detrimental to the wellbeing of the people served by them.